How to Tile a Kitchen Splashback

 With the tiles laid and the adhesive set, the tiles are now ready to be grouted.
 For grout, I recommend Kemgrout Coloured Grout.
 It’s available in many colours and is suitable for 3-6mm tile joints.
 Prepare your grout as per the manufacturer’s instructions, and then come back here to continue the process.

-- Using a rubber trowel, apply the grout to the tiles, massaging it into the joints at a 45-degree circular motion.
+- Using a rubber trowel, apply the grout to the tiles, massaging it into the joints in a 45-degree circular motion.
 Ensure all joints are full and remove any excess grout along the way.

 - Wait around 30 minutes for the grout to set, then use a clean sponge to clean and wipe away any excess grout.